-Whatever your need, these five spots will make you feel so cosy you’ll be in no rush to head back to the office, home or anywhere else.
+Whatever your need, these five spots you can drop in on will make you feel so cosy you’ll be in no rush to head back to the office, home or anywhere else.

 Space & Co

-Flexible workspace provider Space & Co has three locations around city, including Parramatta and Rouse Hill, but its flagship space is in the bustling commercial tower at 580 George Street.
-With a stated mission to keep its offices spacious and bespoke, Space & Co caters to both bigger groups and industrious individuals, and comes complete with private suites.
-The prime location also means you can go directly to or from Town Hall train station via a pedestrian underpass.
+Space & Co is one of the city’s most reliable and accessible co-working options, with multiple CBD locations.
+Those include spots on Collins and Exhibition, plus its original location in Melbourne Central Tower.
+With a stated mission to keep its offices spacious and bespoke, Space & Co caters to both bigger groups and industrious individuals.
 You can get a day pass from $50, while longer stays give you a chance to style your space to your liking.
-However long you want to stick around, you’ll enjoy access to custom-built workstations, ergonomic office chairs and space for plants and other extras.
+However long you want to stick around, you’ll find access to custom-built workstations, ergonomic office chairs and space for plants and other extras worth returning for.

 This article is produced by Broadsheet in partnership with Microsoft Surface to launch the new Laptop 4.
 It’s designed for the worker on the go: long battery life, an ultra-thin and lightweight design, touchscreen capabilities, immersive studio quality sound and HD video calls.
 It's stylish too - think of it as a very functional accessory.
 Find out more.